ZeeksGeeks/django_aws_ses/README.md

 ### Handling Bounce and Complaint Notifications

 - Bounce and complaint notifications are processed via the SNS endpoint (`/aws_ses/bounce/`).
-- Records are stored in the `BounceRecord` and `ComplaintRecord` models.
+- Records are stored in the `BounceRecord` model.
 - View bounce/complaint data in the Django Admin or SES dashboard (`/aws_ses/status/`).
 - Configure additional SNS notifications for deliveries in SES console.
 - Docs: https://docs.aws.amazon.com/ses/latest/dg/monitor-sending-activity.html